Key Concepts

 Recent Developments (2024–2026)

-The ongoing Israel-Hamas conflict in Gaza (which escalated sharply in October 2023 following Hamas attacks) continued through 2024–25 and has generated the most significant IHL debate in decades.
-The International Court of Justice (ICJ) issued provisional measures in January 2024 in South Africa v.
-Israel, ordering Israel to take measures to prevent genocide under the Genocide Convention — the first such order in an ongoing conflict.
-The ICJ found it plausible that some rights under the Genocide Convention were at risk, though it did not conclusively find genocide.
+• ICJ Provisional Measures (January 2024): In South Africa v.
+Israel, the ICJ ordered Israel to take measures to prevent genocide under the Genocide Convention — the first such order in an ongoing conflict.
+The ICJ found it "plausible" that rights under the Genocide Convention were at risk.

-The International Criminal Court (ICC) in November 2024 issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and former Defence Minister Yoav Gallant for alleged war crimes and crimes against humanity in Gaza, as well as for Hamas commanders.
-This was the first ICC warrant issued against a sitting leader of a US-allied democracy, prompting fierce geopolitical controversy and a test of universal jurisdiction.
+• ICC Arrest Warrants (November 2024): The ICC issued arrest warrants for Israeli PM Benjamin Netanyahu and former Defence Minister Yoav Gallant for alleged war crimes and crimes against humanity in Gaza, and for Hamas commanders.
+First ICC warrant against a sitting leader of a US-allied democracy.

-India abstained from several UN General Assembly resolutions calling for humanitarian ceasefires and calling on Israel to comply with ICJ orders, citing its traditional policy of not taking sides in conflicts where it is not directly involved, while calling for peaceful resolution and humanitarian access.
+India abstained from several UN General Assembly resolutions calling for humanitarian ceasefires and calling on Israel to comply with ICJ orders, citing its traditional policy of not taking sides in conflicts where it is not directly involved, while providing humanitarian assistance (medicines, food) to Gaza through Jordan and the ICRC.

 Ukraine-Russia War — IHL and War Crimes Documentation (2024)